apache/apisix-website/website/blog/2022/05/19/weekly-report-0519.md

 - Login of the user
 - Redirect to the `redirect_url` with `authcode` as URL Queryparameter
 - `openid` plugin uses the `authcode` to receive a JWT from the idp token endpoint

-- Could implement this OAuth flow with PKCE support?
+Could implement this OAuth flow with PKCE support?
 Please add a section to the documentation as well, introduce configuration of the PKEC and the redirect_url.

 ## Issue #6939

 **Link**: https://github.com/apache/apisix/issues/6939

-**Description**：See [apisix/apisix/stream/router/ip_port.lua](https://github.com/apache/apisix/blob/dbe7eeebba06229d4a8df75263f2a78301cc1ca0/apisix/stream/router/ip_port.lua#L82) Line 82 in dbe7eee
+**Description**: See [apisix/apisix/stream/router/ip_port.lua](https://github.com/apache/apisix/blob/dbe7eeebba06229d4a8df75263f2a78301cc1ca0/apisix/stream/router/ip_port.lua#L82) Line 82 in dbe7eee

 ```Lua
    -- TODO: check the subordinate relationship in the Admin API